The Identification of a Dusty Multiarm Spiral Galaxy at $z=3.06$ with JWST and ALMA: Summary

-The observed dust vs. stellar component radius ratio (0.28) of \targetname\ suggests that the dust core is more compact than that observed of local spirals ($\approx1$).
+The observed dust vs. stellar component radius ratio (0.41) of \targetname\ suggests that the dust core is more compact than that observed of local spirals ($\approx1$).
 The observed main sequence offset (-0.08) indicates that this target is undergoing the same intense star-formation activities as main-sequence galaxies at $z=3$.
-Furthermore, the possibility of a minor-merger scenario may helps to explain the observed inverted metallicity gradient of $GLASS-Z$grad1 due to the interaction.
+Furthermore, { A possible minor-merger scenario may help to explain }the observed inverted metallicity gradient of $GLASS-Z$grad1 due to the interaction.
 We note that, future high spatial-resolution observations (e.g, ALMA CO for \targetname\ and JWST/NIRSpec-IFU for $GLASS-Z$grad1) will allow to probe the dynamics of this minor-merger candidate.